 What’s the difference between a builder and GC?

 Log home builders typically handle the construction of your home.
 This can include setting the foundation, framing, roofing, as well as erecting the log walls.
 Builders often don’t handle mechanical work such as heating and cooling, electrical or plumbing.
 A GC orchestrates and manages the team of subcontractors.
 He’s the big-picture guy.
 Sometimes a builder acts as a general contractor; he’ll use his own crew to construct your home and subcontract the mechanical work.
 This certainly isn’t a problem— if he’s experienced.
 In rural areas, builders almost have to be GCs to maintain their business.
-In other areas, GCs can focus on the entire protect and keep builders on task.
+In other areas, GCs can focus on the entire project and keep builders on task.

 What are the criteria for choosing a GC?